ArtTucker/mental_health_and_economics/README.md

 \
 Benefits:
 \
-1. Random Forest Classifiers build multiple decision trees and merges them together to get a more accurate and stable prediction.
+-Random Forest Classifiers build multiple decision trees and merges them together to get a more accurate and stable prediction.
-2. It provides higher accuracy through cross validation.
+-It provides higher accuracy through cross validation.
 A Random Forest Classifier will handle the missing values and maintain the accuracy of data.
+\
-3. If there are more trees, it will lower the risk of over-fitting trees in the model.
+-If there are more trees, it will lower the risk of over-fitting trees in the model.
+\
-4. Robust to outliers.
+-Robust to outliers.
+\
-5. Works well with non-linear data.
+-Works well with non-linear data.
+\
-6. Better accuracy than other classification algorithms.
+-Better accuracy than other classification algorithms.
 (Example: Stochastic Gradient Descent/K-Nearest Neighbors/...)
 \
 Limitations:
 \
-1. The main limitation of a Random Forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
+-The main limitation of a Random Forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
+\
-2. Since a Random Forest combines multiple decision trees, it becomes more difficult to interpret.
+-Since a Random Forest combines multiple decision trees, it becomes more difficult to interpret.
 \
 \
 **Model Improvements, Changes, Additional Training**